-101. If you are on an accredited programme for which one or more of the final Stage modules are deemed core as an accreditation requirement and you are not recommended for an entry award under the accredited programme regulations, but you would otherwise be eligible for an entry award, you will be entitled to an unaccredited exit award.
-If applicable, it will be classified as set out in Regulation V G 96-100 where the title will be an 'Unaccredited' award 'in X' which will correspond to the title award 'in X' for which you were a candidate, unless another title has been agreed by the relevant Faculty Education Committee Award of a Postgraduate Diploma (exit award)
+102. If you are on an accredited programme, one or more of the final Stage modules may be deemed core as an accreditation requirement.
+If as a result you are not recommended for an entry award under the accredited programme regulations but would otherwise be eligible for an entry award, you will be entitled to an unaccredited exit award.
+If applicable, it will be classified as set out in Regulation V.G.97-101 where the title will be an 'Unaccredited' award 'in X' which will correspond to the title award 'in X' for which you were a candidate, unless another title has been agreed by the relevant Faculty Education Committee.

+Award of a Postgraduate Diploma (exit award)

-102. If you:
+103. If you:

-- a) Are a candidate for a Master's degree and fail to meet the criteria for the Master's degree; and - b) Have at least 120 credits in which your performance meets the requirements for the award of a Postgraduate Diploma, you will be entitled to the award of a Postgraduate Diploma. - 103.
-If you are not entitled as of right to a Postgraduate Diploma, you may still be awarded a Postgraduate Diploma by the Board of Examiners, using its ultimate discretion under Regulation V.F.93. - 104.
-The award of a Postgraduate Diploma as an exit award is not classified. - 105.
-Boards of Examiners for non-modular programmes may recommend exit awards, however criteria for these will vary and not all exit awards may be offered.
+- a) Are a candidate for a Master's degree and fail to meet the criteria for the Master's degree; and - b) Have at least 120 credits in which your performance meets the requirements for the award of a Postgraduate Diploma, you will be entitled to the award of a Postgraduate Diploma. - 104.
+If you are not entitled as of right to a Postgraduate Diploma, you may still be awarded a Postgraduate Diploma by the Board of Examiners, using its ultimate discretion under Regulation V.F.94. - 105.
+The award of a Postgraduate Diploma as an exit award is not classified. - 106.
+Boards of Examiners for non-modular programmes may recommend exit awards, however, criteria for these will vary and not all exit awards may be offered.
 All awards offered are subject to approval by the relevant faculty education committee.